 - i.
 See the Government's guidance Working safely during coronavirus (COVID-19) for the latest guidance on operating safely. - ii.
 Make staff aware of the Government guidance on sickness and symptoms both at home and in the workplace. - iii.
 As required by Government guidance undertake a full risk assessment to put in measures and safeguards appropriate for operations to be carried out safely in consultation with unions or workforce representatives. - iv.
 Determine who should return to work and when in light of ongoing and changing Government guidance, as well as existing legal health and safety obligations to ensure necessary support for any individuals with special circumstances, i.e. employees who classify as 'high risk'.
 NB Working from home if at all possible remains Government's advice. - v.
-Clear messaging for all customers and colleagues, online and on arrival communication is essential. - vi.
+Clear messaging for all customers and colleagues, online, on arrival and for collection/delivery communication is essential. - vi.
 Protocols for customers clearly setting out the experience they will have.
 From 24 July, in England it is a requirement for all customers to wear a face cover when in a shop, branch, store or similar environment.
-Employees are not required to wear a face cover.
 There are also exemptions for children under the age of 11 and those with a medical condition preventing them from wearing a face cover.
 Check guidance for the Nations, which may differ. - vii.
-Protocols for staff, including training in advance, as appropriate. - viii.
+Appropriate protocols for staff including training in advance and face coverings for those in indoor settings where they are likely to come into contact with the public - viii.
 Protocols for all suppliers and all deliveries. - ix.
 Clear policy and process to deal with staff or customers displaying symptoms on site. - x.
 Clear policies on shielding of vulnerable staff or, in the event, customers. - xi.
 Appropriate protocols for suppliers inbound and outbound deliveries in accordance with Government guidelines.